 TOD Account Supersedes a Will

 A TOD account skips the probate process and takes precedence over a will.
 If you will all of your money and property to your children, but have a TOD account naming your brother the beneficiary, he will receive what’s in the account and your children will get everything else.

-If property in your will and have a TOD deed on that property, the TOD order may take precedence.
+If you have property in your will and have a TOD deed on that property, the TOD order may take precedence.
 The law varies by state, but banks and brokerages in many states will honor a TOD as soon as you die.
-If you have any doubts about a TOD contradicting your will, you may want to double-check the terms or consult an advisor
+If you have any doubts about a TOD contradicting your will, you may want to double-check the terms or consult an advisor.

 TOD Accounts and Death

-A TOD account will prevent you from compiling additional debt through probate related executor and attorney’s fees, but they can’t erase your estate’s debt.
-Creditors can still go after assets in a TOD account, while tax collectors can impose federal estate tax than $11.4 million.
+A TOD account will prevent you from compiling additional debt through probate related to executor and attorney’s fees, but they can’t erase your estate’s debt.
+Creditors can still go after assets in a TOD account.
 TOD accounts are also subject to inheritance tax and capital gains tax, as well as taxes on withdrawals from pre-tax investments including IRAs and 401(k) plans.